Fearing Labor Day violence surge, CPD arrests 90 out of 177 targets

-Hoping to lessen the predicted violence over the long Labor Day weekend in the city, police are in the midst of a number of “targeted raids” to get potential troublemakers off the streets.
+Hoping to lessen the predicted violence over the long Labor Day weekend in the city, police are in the midst of a number of raids to get potential troublemakers off the streets.

-As of Friday morning, police had arrested 90 of the 177 people they’re targeting on previous arrests warrants, Chicago police spokesman Anthony Guglielmi said Friday at police headquarters.
+As of Friday morning, police had arrested 90 of the 177 people targeted on previous arrests warrants, Chicago police spokesman Anthony Guglielmi said Friday at police headquarters.

 “People will say why this weekend, why not get them off the streets every day?
 The issue is these guys have multiple arrests — we’re talking about 30 or 40 arrests,” Guglielmi said.
 “They certainly cycle through the system, and the goal is to get them off the streets so they don’t contribute to any more violence.”